Hosted by site sponsor WebMate.

 What custom processor options are available for the Apple Silicon MacBook Air?

-For the MacBook Air "M1" and "M2" models, there are -- or were -- no custom processor options available, but a number of different processors were available by default:
+For the MacBook Air "M1" and "M2" models, there were no custom processor options available.

 What type of RAM does the Apple Silicon MacBook Air use?
 Can it be upgraded?

-The original M1-powered MacBook Air models -- the MacBook Air "M1" 8 CPU/7 GPU 13-Inch and MacBook Air "M1" 8 CPU/8 GPU 13-Inch -- are configured with 8 GB of RAM by default, but originally could be custom configured with 16 GB of RAM for an additional US$200 at the time of system purchase.
+The original M1-powered MacBook Air models -- the MacBook Air "M1" 8 CPU/7 GPU 13" and MacBook Air "M1" 8 CPU/8 GPU 13" -- were configured with 8 GB of RAM by default, but could be custom configured with 16 GB of RAM for an additional US$200 at the time of system purchase.

 What type of internal storage does the Apple Silicon MacBook Air use?
 Is it possible to upgrade it?